 For a complete list of our news articles, please use the site navigation to the left.
 Past news articles can be found according to their publication month and in the order of their publication date, starting with earliest to latest in that particular month.

 We hope you find what you are looking for regarding achievements, accomplishments and advancements at the University of Mississippi Medical Center.
-For more information, contact the Office of Public Affairs.
+For more information, contact the Office of Communications and Marketing.

 Click here to subscribe to our RSS News Feed

 Mississippi’s premier wine and food festival returns next May with a new beneficiary: The MIND Center at UMMC.
 Proceeds from the internationally-sourced Santé South will support world-class research and clinical care for Alzheimer’s disease and dementia in Mississippi.
 Tickets go on sale Friday, December 10.
 Read More

 Medical Center faculty and staff often are recognized regionally, nationally and internationally for their academic or medical achievements.
 These accolades place UMMC among health science centers worldwide.
 Read More